thabti/react-native-css/README.md

-# react-native-css
+# react-native-css (or SCSS)

-Write your React-Native component styles in CSS.
+Write your React-Native component styles in CSS/SCSS.
 React-native-css turns valid CSS into the Facebook subset of CSS.
+SCSS gives you modularity, variables, mixins and more.

 ## intall